to be longing

 "THEN THEN THEN..."

 By now I am angry.
 What then?
-Of course we know he is here!
+Of course we knew he was here!
 The man has a ticket.
 If the police says one more thing, I will ask for their credentials, name and ID.
 I am still waking up.
 Everything feels like a bad dream.
 They handcuff the man and they take him away.
 As they go Lynne touches his shoulder and wishes him good luck.
 We will never see him again.

 I regret that I did not ask for their credentials.
 I should have done it and I am still angry.